zksecurity/RFCs/source/starknet/stark.md

 ### AIR Arithmetization Dependency

-While this specification was written with Cairo in mind, it should be instantiatiable with any AIR arithmetization that can be verified using the STARK protocol.
+While this specification was written with Cairo in mind, it should be usable with any AIR arithmetization that can be verified using the STARK protocol.

 A protocol that wants to use this specification should provide the following: